 In patients with celiac disease, the determination of these antibodies can be used to monitor disease progression and adherence to dietary guidelines.
 In addition, these antibodies are indicative of successful treatment because they are negative in patients on a gluten-free diet.

-Common clinical manifestations of celiac disease associated with gastrointestinal inflammation include abdominal pain, malabsorption, diarrhea or constipation.
+Common clinical manifestations of celiac disease associated with gastrointestinal inflammation include abdominal pain, malabsorption, diarrhea, or constipation.
 However, the clinical symptoms of the disease are not limited to the gastrointestinal tract.
-Other common manifestations of celiac disease may include developmental retardation (delayed puberty and low stature), iron deficiency, exacerbations, osteoporosis, chronic fatigue, recurrent foot stomatitis, dental enamel hypoplasia.
+Other common manifestations of celiac disease may include developmental retardation (delayed puberty and low stature), iron deficiency, repeated miscarriages, osteoporosis, chronic fatigue, recurrent aphthous stomatitis, dental enamel hypoplasia, and dermatitis herpetiformis.
 Patients with celiac disease may also develop neuropsychiatric manifestations, including ataxia and peripheral neuropathy, and are at increased risk for developing non-Hodgkin's lymphoma.
-The disease may also be associated with other clinical disorders such as thyroiditis, type 1 diabetes, Down syndrome and IgA immunodeficiency.
+The disease may also be associated with other clinical disorders such as thyroiditis, type 1 diabetes, Down syndrome, and IgA immunodeficiency.

 Laboratory test results should not be interpreted from the numerical result of a single analysis.
 Test results should be interpreted in relation to each individual case and family history, clinical findings and the results of other laboratory tests and information.
 Your personal physician should explain the importance of your test results.

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.